georgakd/LSTM-predictions-for-efood/README.md

 **Note: You can skip running the training endpoints, because the models have been stored also in .h5 format.
 You can call directly the prediction endpoints that load the models and run.**

-6) To view the results of the MAPE scores for each model, go to logs folder
+2) To view the results of the MAPE scores for each model, go to logs folder and check dashboard.log.

 ## Additional information